 Edinburgh Museum © Stefan Schafer

 Get to grips with the mystery and magic of the ancient city of Edinburgh at the museum dedicated to its history, from prehistoric times to the present day.
-The Museum of Edinburgh contains important collections all relevant to the city's history, from pottery to documents, shop signs to silverware.
-The building in which the museum is housed is also of interest, dating from the 16th century, with a chequered history of ownership and tenancy by a variety of people from aristocrats to common workers.
+The Museum of Edinburgh contains important collections relevant to the city's history, from pottery to documents, shop signs to silverware.
+The building in which the museum is housed is also of interest, dating from the 16th century, it has a chequered history of ownership and tenancy by a variety of people from aristocrats to common workers.
 There is a gift shop on the ground floor, and although there is no food or drink allowed, there are a number of great pubs and restaurants nearby.

 Address: Museum of Edinburgh: 142 Canongate, Royal Mile.
 People's Story Museum: 163 Canongate, Royal Mile.

 Opening times: Open Monday, Thursday, Friday and Saturday from 10am to 5pm, Sunday 12pm to 5pm